Note: Even if you are claiming a life circumstance exemption, you must still file a return, otherwise penalties may be incurred.

 You are exempt from the BC home flipping tax if you meet all of the following:

 Example 1: Lea and Chen entered into a pre-construction agreement for a lot from a developer.
 The developer provided written notice that the new housing unit should be built within 2 years from the time they signed the agreement.
 About a year into the project the developer provided written notice that it will take at least another 390 days to complete.
-Lea and Chen decide that they cannot wait that long for a housing unit and decide to sell their agreement to Jason and Darcy after receiving the estimated time of delay from the developer in writing.
+Lea and Chen decide that they cannot wait that long for a housing unit and decide to dispose of their agreement to Jason and Darcy after receiving the estimated time of delay from the developer in writing.
 Lea and Chen will be exempt from the BC home flipping tax.

 Example 2: John entered into a pre-construction agreement with a developer and had a written estimate that the new housing unit should be built by June 2025.
 John then assigns his agreement to Maya without providing the original written estimated completion date.
 The developer then provides Maya with the new written estimated completion date that says the new housing unit will take an additional 14 months to complete, August 2026.
 Maya is deemed to have been provided with the written estimate of June 2025, and the new written notice of August 2026.
 Maya qualifies for the exemption from the BC home flipping tax.